Understanding measles

 Measles vaccine for adults

 Adults born in 1970 or later should ensure they have received two doses of a measles-containing vaccine as one dose is not enough to ensure adequate protection.
-Adults born before 1970 are generally assumed to have acquired immunity to measles from exposure to measles before immunization was widely available.
+Adults born before 1970 are generally assumed to be protected from measles due to past infection.

 Vaccination and pregnancy

-• Women should avoid becoming pregnant for one month after getting the vaccine.
-MMR is a live vaccine, so it is not recommended that pregnant women be vaccinated for measles until after they give birth.
-Everyone within the same household should be up to date on vaccinations to protect you and your baby
+Pregnancy should be avoided for one month after getting the MMR vaccine.
+MMR is a live vaccine, so it is not recommended that pregnant people be vaccinated until after they give birth.
+Everyone living with a pregnant person should be up to date on their vaccines to help protect the person who is pregnant and their baby.

 New to Canada

-• If you’ve just moved to Canada, it’s important to make sure you have received all the vaccines recommended for children and adults in B.C.
-These vaccines might be different from those recommended in your home country
+If you’ve moved to Canada, it’s important to make sure you have received all the vaccines recommended for children and adults in B.C.
+These vaccines might be different from those recommended in your home country.

 Where to get vaccinated

-• People can get free measles vaccines from their local health unit or health centre.
+People can get measles vaccines from their local health unit or health centre.
 Some doctors and nurse practitioners also offer vaccines to infants, children and adults.
-Call your health care provider to make an appointment
+Call your health care provider to make an appointment.

-• Children 4 years and older, as well as adults, can be vaccinated at a pharmacy.
-To find a BC pharmacy with the measles, mumps and rubella (MMR) vaccine: BC Pharmacy Association: MMR Vaccine Clinic Locator
+Children 4 years and older, as well as adults, can be vaccinated at a pharmacy.
+To find a B.C. pharmacy with the measles, mumps and rubella (MMR) vaccine visit the BC Pharmacy Association: MMR Vaccine Clinic Locator.

-• In First Nations communities, people can also be immunized by their community health nurse at their community health centre or nursing station
+In First Nations communities, people can be immunized by their community health nurse at their community health centre or nursing station.

-Visit the Government of British Columbia website for information on Routine immunizations in B.C. and learn how to access and update your immunization records via Health Gateway.
+Visit Immunization schedules for information on routine immunizations in B.C. and learn how to access and update your immunization records via Health Gateway.

 If you have more questions on measles and vaccinations, call 8-1-1.